nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-  2. Re-launch the app by double-clicking the jar file.<br>
+  2. Re-launch the app by double-clicking the jar file.

       Expected: The most recent window size and location is retained.

 ### Encrypt data file